Next: Raw Memory Access Instructions, Previous: Comparison Instructions, Up: Instruction Set [Contents][Index]

 signed 24-bit number, to the current instruction pointer.

-If the last comparison result is not NONE
+If the last comparison result is not NONE, add offset, a

 signed 24-bit number, to the current instruction pointer.